saritasa-nest/saritasa-forge-admin/SEARCH.md

 AND (...)
 ```

-By default property does not have search type.
+By default properties do not have search types.
 Search type can be customized via Fluent API or attribute.

 ### Fluent API